Skip to content

 • 13 May 1987: Transferred to Ronald J Franklin – Bondoin, ME (NOTE: Although the paperwork indicates the transfer took place Mr. Frye still retained ownership.)

-• 30 December 2002: Transferred to Air Heritage Museum Inc. Beaver Falls, PA
+• 30 December 2002: Transferred to Air Heritage Aviation Museum Inc. Chippewa Township, PA

 • Ron Hemphill – Aircraft Commander